panteamihai/playground-legacy/README.md

 * Having introduced the `ICategoryProvider` and fixed the dependecy hierarchy of the `IQuestionProvider` (specifically the dependency of `IQuestionGenerator` implementation to an `ICategoryProvider` implementation, handled by the `Game` class)
 * Moving on to extracting a service for player location and sensing the other responsabilities of the current `Game` class ripe for an  (read + write = service) extraction to robust collaborators: the player coin standing, the current player information, the penalty box.

+### Part Eight - Consolidating the service
+* Introduce a Player class to encapsulate the domain characteristics of a player: name and ordinal at first.
+Then start to incorporate the location, and subsequently the coin standing and the penalty box relationship.
+* Transfer the game logic to the player service in steps related to functionality: location, coin standing, etc.